3 Ways I’m Overcoming Body Image Issues

 No matter how much I lost, it was never enough.
 I never felt like I was enough.

-That was my normal, measuring my self-worth by my weight, until recently, when my nine-year-old daughter shed a light on my unhealthy thinking.
+For the longest time, this was my normal, measuring my self-worth by my weight.
+Until recently, when my nine-year-old daughter shed a light on my unhealthy thinking.
 One night while I was preparing dinner, she announced she wanted to go on a diet.
 Her words stopped me in my tracks.

 My nine-year-old on a diet?
 That’s crazy.
 She’s not overweight.
 Not only that, but at each annual check-up, she’s always been in the 40th percentile of height and weight.
 So when I heard her say she wanted to diet, I was alarmed.
 I was blindsided and stunned.
 What makes a healthy, lean, nine-year-old feel like they need to go on a diet?
 How did this happen?